apatlpo/sandbox/doc/conda.md

 ```
 Delete an environment
 ```
-conda remove --name myenv --all
+conda remove --name sandbox --all
 ```
 View a list of packages and versions installed in an environmentSearch for a package
 ```